+Page 1 of 2

+Strictly Confidential

-Page 1 of 2 Strictly Confidential Note: Please do not interpret what is seen or heard; simply record the facts.
+Note: Please do not interpret what is seen or heard; simply record the facts.
 After completing the form, pass it immediately to the Designated Teacher.

+Name of child

+Name of staff member completing form

+Day

-Name of staff member completing form.....
-Date......
-Place....... (of observed behaviour / discussion / report of abuse) Nature of incident / concern including relevant background (Record child's word verbatim and any wishes and feelings expressed) Signed: Action/passed to
+Nature of incident / concern including relevant background (Record child's word verbatim and any wishes and feelings expressed)

+Signad

+Signed:

+Action/passed to